thuxugang/opus_x/README.md

 <img src="./images/figure4.png"/>

-## Accessibility
+## Availability
-This project is freely available for academic usage.
+This project is freely available for academic usage only.

 ## Reference
 ```bibtex